Dhanushbhai1054/Sales-Inventory-Shrinkage-Analysis-and-Prediction/README.md

 Three main datasets are used in this project:

+The project uses synthetic datasets designed to mimic real-world retail inventory, sales, and return scenarios.
+Synthetic data was created to simulate realistic stock movements, sales patterns, and return behaviors, ensuring the analysis and models are applicable to practical retail environments while maintaining data privacy.

 1. **Inventory Dataset**
    Contains daily records of stock movements for products.
    - `date`: Date of record